Minaljain12/minaljain12.github.io/posts/hire_me.md

 keywords: SEO keywords Mobile, App, iOS, Swift, Developer, Engineer, Programmer, Remote, Architect, iPhone, Android, Objective-C, Kotlin, Java
 ---

-I’m an iOS and Android software engineer, currently based in Amsterdam.
+I'm an experienced mobile app developer, with 6+ years of experience developing native apps for Android and iOS.
 I have been consulting remotely and internationally, with clients ranging from university entrepreneurs to government-funded digital identity verification providers.
 I attended the Flatiron School in NYC to study iOS Software Development, MIT's Fabrication Academy to study digital fabrication, and Udacity to study Android App development.
 Before moving to Amsterdam, I led the Boston Code Dojo MeetUp, a language agnostic algorithm challenge group, for 2 years.

 I'm looking for a full-time position, **remote**, with partial US-day overlap possible.